PrismLauncher/PrismLauncher/BUILD.md

 Getting the project to build and run on Linux is easy if you use any modern and up-to-date linux distribution.

 ## Build dependencies
-* Ideally a compiler capable of building C++14 code (for example, GCC 5.2 and above).
+* A C++ compiler capable of building C++11 code.
-* Qt 5.4.1+ Development tools (http://qt-project.org/downloads) ("Qt Online Installer for Linux (64 bit)") or the equivalent from your package manager.
-It is always better to use the Qt from your distribution.
+* Qt 5.6+ Development tools (http://qt-project.org/downloads) ("Qt Online Installer for Linux (64 bit)") or the equivalent from your package manager.
+It is always better to use the Qt from your distribution, as long as it has a new enough version.
 * cmake 3.1 or newer
 * zlib (for example, `zlib1g-dev`)
 * java (for example, `openjdk-8-jdk`)